Skip to main content

 Explanation

-This rule will show the app/form only when the visitor's URL has #sumolife in it.
+This rule will show the form only when the visitor's URL is pointing to a specific spot via a fragment identifier (i.e., the hash property).

 Homepage